ljw1004/csharpspec/csharp/types.md

 *  From any *interface_type* to any *nullable_type* whose underlying type implements the *interface_type*.
 *  From the type `System.Enum` to any *enum_type*.
 *  From the type `System.Enum` to any *nullable_type* with an underlying *enum_type*.
-*  Note that an explicit conversion to a type parameter will be executed as an unboxing conversion if at run-time it ends up converting from a reference type to a value type (§6.2.6).
+*  Note that an explicit conversion to a type parameter will be executed as an unboxing conversion if at run-time it ends up converting from a reference type to a value type ([Explicit dynamic conversions](conversions.md#explicit-dynamic-conversions)).

 An unboxing operation to a *non_nullable_value_type* consists of first checking that the object instance is a boxed value of the given *non_nullable_value_type*, and then copying the value out of the instance.